“We cannot change the outcome, but we can affect the journey”

 What is a Death Doula?

-Death (or End of Life) Doulas are non-medical professionals or community members who offer a range of supportive services to individuals, families, and caretakers before, during & after end of life transitions.
+End-of-Life Doulas (or Death Doulas) are non-medical professionals or community members who offer a range of supportive services to individuals, families, and caretakers before, during & after end-of-life transitions.

 How Can a Death Doula Support Me?